TheScientist/ttrss-react/README.md

 # Tiny Tiny RSS React

-A modern, responsive, and feature-rich client for Tiny Tiny RSS (TTRSS), built with React, TypeScript, and Material-UI.
+A modern, responsive, and feature-rich client for Tiny Tiny RSS (tt-RSS), built with React, TypeScript, and Material-UI.
+This project was initially completely written by AI using the Windsurf IDE.

 ## Key Features